NOAA-OWP/ngen-cal/python/runCalibValid/ngen_cal/README.md

 - <font size="4"> Adds a statistical module with sixteen metrics for assessing hydrologic model performance </font>
 - <font size="4"> Adds a visualization module to generate plots for different calibration and validation outputs, such as hydrograph, flow duration curve, figures of statistical metrics, and calibration parameters (calibration run), etc. </font>
-- <font size="4"> Implements grey wolf optimizer (GWO) and associted interfaces for potential implementional of the other swarm optmization algorithms </font>
+- <font size="4"> Implements grey wolf optimizer (GWO) and associated interfaces for potential implemention of the other swarm optmization algorithms </font>
 - <font size="4"> Improves restart capability to clean up the calibration output files and resume the crashed calibration run.
 Restart functionality is currently implemented for DDS and GWO. </font>
-- <font size="4"> Installs capabilites to support the exection of validation runs using the default and best parameter sets, respectively </font>
+- <font size="4"> Installs capabilities to support the execution of validation runs using the default and best parameter sets, respectively </font>